ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

   - Emily's and Hannah's birth dates was well as the birth places for Hannah, Emily, Jonas and Horace are based on census entries.
   - It appears Edward named his second son after his father, and Emily may get her middle name from Edward's sister who passed over a decade before Emily was born.
   - More than one source corroborates that Emily Tabitha Mills married John Smith Huntting on 14 Dec 1843.
   - Further below, I will demonstrate that Edward's brother, listed in each genealogy as "Thomas James Mills" was in fact James Thomas Mills, born 13 Feb 1827.
-According to James' obituary, his mother Mary (Hallock) died the day after the family returned to Smithtown "on a large sailing vessel" just 17 days after James was born "at Cherry street, New York City".
-(23 Apr 1915, The Long-Islander, Huntington NY, p5, nyhistoricnewspapers.org.)

 Several of the marriages above and below are referenced in the volume *Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865* published in 1916 by William Montgomery Clemens, accessed via ancestry.com: